Low$_2$ computably enumerable sets have hyperhypersimple supersets: Introduction

-Cholak \cite{Cholak2006} pointed out the next test case: atomless hyperhypersimple sets.
 Lachlan \cite{Lachlan:68} proved that $\+L^*(A)$ is a Boolean algebra if and only if it is {hyperhypersimple}.
-This class of sets were defined, if not constructed, by Post \cite{P}.
-Recall that a coinfinite c.e.\ set $A$ is called \emph{simple} if $\overline{A}$ contains no infinite c.e.\ subsets.
-A much stronger property is that $A$ is \emph{hyperhypersimple} if there is no collection of infinitely many pairwise disjoint, uniformly c.e.\ sets, such that each element of the collection intersects the complement of~$A$.
-However Lachlan's characterisation in terms of Boolean algebras is used more often.
+Hyperhypersimple sets sets were defined, if not constructed, by Post \cite{P}.
+Recall that a coinfinite c.e.\ set $A$ is called \emph{simple} if its complement ${A^\complement} = \Nat\setminus A$ contains no infinite c.e.\ subsets.
+A much stronger property is that $A$ is \emph{hyperhypersimple}, which is defined as there being is no collection of infinitely many finite, pairwise disjoint, uniformly c.e.\ sets, such that each element of the collection intersects the complement of~$A$.
+However, Lachlan's characterisation in terms of Boolean algebras is used more often.
 A hyperhypersimple set~$A$ is \emph{atomless} if $\+L^*(A)$ is the atomless Boolean algebra.
-In this paper we affirm Cholak's conjecture:
+In a talk in 2006, Cholak pointed out the next test case for the low$_2$ conjecture: atomless hyperhypersimple sets.
+In this paper we affirm Cholak's conjecture.